 Facilities and Services Available for Disabled Guests

-Here is a quick overview of the facilities and services available for disabled guests at Paultons Park, so that you can decide if this attraction is able to meet your access requirements.
-Please note: some of the services are listed below and a full explanation is available later on in the blog post.
-In order to quickly navigate through the post you can use the table of contents.
+Here is a quick overview of the facilities and services available for disabled guests at Paultons Park so that you can decide if this attraction is able to meet your access requirements.

-- Queue assist: For guests who are unable to queue in a conventional queue line due to a disability, Paultons Park offer the reasonable adjustment of their queue assist scheme.
+- Queue assist: For guests who are unable to queue in a conventional queue line due to a disability, Paultons Park offers the reasonable adjustment of their queue assist scheme.
 This must be done before your visit, don’t worry I detail all you need to know in the relevant sections of this post.

 Before Your Visit